Ain Hawr

 Ain Hawr or Ain Hur (Arabic: عين حور) is a Syrian village in the Al-Zabadani District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Ain Hawr had a population of 1,974 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Ain Hawr's population was Sunni Muslim.